September 11, 2017

 To negate the effect of the redundancy factor rho (r), the joint deflection results are divided by rho before drift calculations are performed.
 This only occurs for load combinations where rho was used to amplify the seismic loading.
 This is done because the redundancy factor is not intended to affect story drift calculations per section 184.108.40.206 item 2 of ASCE-7 2010.

 For codes other than the US codes the drift results are not modified for Cd, I or rho, and are never reported in red text to indicate a failure.

 2nd Order / 1st Order Deflection Ratio

 The program will report the ratio of 2nd order deflection to 1st order deflection for the joints used in the drift calculation.
 This is useful when determining whether it is required by the AISC code to use the Direct Analysis Method.
 In general, if the ratio is greater than 1.5 (or 1.7 if stiffness adjustment has been turned on) then you MUST use the Direct Analysis Method on your structure.
 Or, you must include Notional loads in ALL load combinations (even ones with Wind and Seismic).
-Click here to find out more about Notional Loads.
+Click the link below to find out more about Notional Loads.

 To facilitate this check, RISA will color the check in red text whenever the ratio exceeds the 1.5 limit (or 1.7 when stiffness adjustment is used).
 This is done regardless of what has been chosen for the HR steel code.
 While the 1.5 or 1.7 may not be a code trigger in other HR steel codes, the check is included because it can be an indicator of when 2nd order effects become troublesome.